rschristopher/rschristopher.github.io/src/saving/index.md

-Because this seed phrase has been revealed, anyone can generate private keys from this seed, which will access any Bitcoin stored in its invoice addresses (generated from this seed).
+Because this seed phrase has been revealed, anyone can generate private keys from this seed, which will access any Bitcoin at any of the derived addresses (from this seed).

 > *What if you had to secure this seed phrase?*